layershift/kb-layershift/pages/08.support/02.helpdesk-user-guide/docs.en.md

 ![my%20account%20-%20sharing%20and%20collaboration%20-%20shared%20with%20me](my%20account%20-%20sharing%20and%20collaboration%20-%20shared%20with%20me.png "my%20account%20-%20sharing%20and%20collaboration%20-%20shared%20with%20me")

 # Delete my account
+This is **ONLY** regarding deleting your helpdesk account.
+Your existing tickets are not removed by doing this, and it has no impact on your hosting services/subscriptions etc.

-It will remove just your login details.
-Existing tickets are not removed and you can regain access by registering a new account with the same email address.
+You can regain access by registering a new account with the same email address.
 ![my%20account%20-%20delete%20my%20account](my%20account%20-%20delete%20my%20account.png "my%20account%20-%20delete%20my%20account")